-2. In demanding and obtaining the Great Charter, the church and the nobility made common cause with the people.
+2. In demanding and obtaining the Great Charter, the Church and the nobility made common cause with the people.
 That document represents the victory, not of a class, but of the nation.
-The next eighty years will be mainly taken up with the effort of the nation to hold fast what it has gained.
+The next eighty years will be mainly taken up with the efforts of the nation to hold fast what it has gained.

-HENRY III. - 1216-1272.
+HENRY III - 1216-1272

-256. Accession and Character. - John's eldest son Henry was crowned at the age of nine.
-During his long and feeble reign England's motto might well have been the words of Ecclesiastes, "Woe to thee, O land, when thy king is a child!" since a child he remained to the last; for if John's heart was of millstone, Henry's was of wax.
+256. Accession and Character. - John's eldest son, Henry, was crowned at the age of nine.
+During his long and feeble reign England's motto might well have been the warning words of Scripture, "Woe to thee, O land, when thy king is a child!" since a child he remained to the last; for if John's heart was of millstone, Henry's was of wax.

 In one of his poems, written perhaps not long after Henry's death, Dante represents him as he sees him in imagination just on the borderland of purgatory.
-The king is not in suffering, for as he has done no particular good, so he has done no great harm; he appears, therefore, "as a man of simple life, spending his time singing psalms in a narrow valley."
-1
+The King is not in suffering, for as he has done no particular good, so he has done no great harm.
+He appears "as a man of simple life, spending his time singing psalms in a narrow valley."